-Whether your are completing a certification internship at a local school, teaching at a community arts center, or planting flowers in one of the many community gardens; you are learning while making a contribution to the community.
+Whether you are completing a certification internship at a local school, teaching at a community arts center, or planting flowers in one of the many community gardens; you are learning while making a contribution to the community.

 Travel to Belize

-What Distinguishes Our Program
+What Distinguishes Our Department

-Every teacher certification candidate from the Class of 2018 has a full-time job in the field of education
+Every teacher certification candidate from the Class of 2018 has a full-time job in the field of education.

 Students have lots of opportunities for hands-on experiences in K-12 classrooms and informal learning spaces.